acm-uiuc/stripe-payment-links/README.md

-# Linkry - ACM @ UIUC Link Shortener
+# Linkry - Link Shortener

-Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an ACM-controlled link.
+Linkry is an internal tool for shortening links and reducing link rot by redirecting users to an origin site from an organization-controlled link.

 ## Installation